Canon 1D Mark III vs T6s

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the T6s) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark III and the T6s have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark III and the T6s have been discontinued, but can regularly be found used on ebay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the T6s was followed by the Canon 77D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1D Mark III and T6s can be found, respectively, in the Canon 1D Mark III Manual (free pdf) or the online Canon T6s Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark III and the Canon T6s?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D Mark III: